bitcoinwords/bitcoinwords.github.io/index.md

 ---
-title: "All signal, no noise.
+title: "WORDS Bitcoin Journal is all signal, no noise.
 The best place to read about Bitcoin."
 layout: splash
 permalink: /
 date: 2019-03-01